scottwcode/gatsby-wordpress-blog/README.md

 ## Originally Created from Gatsby-WordPress-Theme-Phoenix

 A Gatsby site using WordPress as a headless CMS.
-Front end wiring in Gatsby/React.
+Front end wiring in Gatsby/React with backend content in WordPress.
-Backend Content in WordPress.

 ## 🔥 Features

-1. Uses React with Gatsby ( Blazing Fast )
+1. Uses React with Gatsby ( Should Be Fast )
 2. PWA ( Works Offline )
-3. Image Optimization ( blur effect )
+3. Image Optimization ( w/ blur effect )
 4. ACF - Advanced Custom Fields ( from WP )
 5. GraphQL ( in Gatsby and with wp-graphql on WordPress )
 6. Blog Page with Pagination